 MICROZEIT is a new independent publisher focused on digital culture and computer history.
 We open up with a book series about digital creativity in the 80s.
 THE ATARI ST AND THE CREATIVE PEOPLE are narrative art books with a premier presentation of contemporary motion design.
 For the first time fast paced pixel movements are captured in a book.
 Our hearts are beating for digital art as well as for good storytelling.

-Find our trademark design and view on the pixel era in the first volume BREAKIN’ THE BORDERS.
-Every part of this book was a journey and we worked hard on transmitting this idea for you.
-Thanks to a solid crowdfunding it is an attractive analogue conversion of screen art on Atari’s 16-bit computers.
-As independent producers it’s our ambition to close the gaps in the puzzle of “digital culture”.
+In the first volume BREAKIN’ THE BORDERS you will find our brand design and a look at the pixel era.
+Every part of this book was a journey and we have worked hard to convey this idea to you.
+Thanks to a solid crowdfunding it became an attractive analog conversion of screen art on Atari’s 16-bit computers.
+As independent producers, we strive to close the gaps in the puzzle of “digital culture”.
 Be with us.